What is the Capitalization Table?

 - The company already has 100,000 outstanding shares (50% held by the founder and 50% held by an angel investor)

-Question: How many new shares does the new Series A VC get with the investment?
+Question: How many new shares do the new Series A investor get with the investment?

 Solving for their new shares: New Shares = [Ownership Stake / (1 – Ownership Stake)] * Old Shares

 Checking the calculation, we can see their shares represent 10% of the new company:

 11,111 / (100,000 + 11,111) = 10%